OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 6. Ability to manage RBAC

 A service mesh can help defenders implement a strong Role Based Access Control (RBAC) system, which is arguably one of the most critical requirements in large engineering organizations.
-Even a secure system can be easily circumvented by overprivileged users or employees, and an RBAC system can:
+Even a secure system can be easily circumvented by over-privileged users or employees, and an RBAC system can:

 - Restrict privileged users to least privileges necessary to perform job responsibilities
 - Ensure that access to systems are set to “deny all” by default